 Military Nurses in the Transit Camps: 1949-1952

 One of the most crucial assignments for the military nurses (alongside other military health personnel) was assistance in transit camps for the numerous immigrants.
 There, the situation was grave regarding sanitary conditions.
-Since the majority of immigrants and Holocaust survivors arrived in Israel in poor physical health, there was a great risk of spreading infectious diseases among the immigrants who were living in the harsh conditions of the transit camps.
+Since many of immigrants and Holocaust survivors arrived in Israel in poor physical health, there was a great risk of spreading infectious diseases among the immigrants who were living in the harsh conditions of the transit camps.

 The Medical Corps was harnessed for the improvement of the sanitary conditions at transit camps as early as 1950.
 By 1951, the Medical Corps’ staff were scattered over 64 transit camps.
 The recruitment of physicians and nurses, enabled better monitoring of the care of chronic patients was, as well as medical supervision of transit camps’ infant rooms, kindergartens, and schools.
 The hospital at Tel-Litwinsky was also harnessed to care of this great Aliyah.